Part 1 of 3.

 As the healthcare industry shares more patient data, the challenge has become how to share and store that data between systems without losing the true clinical meaning of the diagnosis.
 In a conversational way, a paragraph of words by the clinician can most effectively present the full meaning of the diagnosis.
 But the problem is paragraphs of words are not easily understood by machines.

-Rather than get into the technical details of the tasks required to harmonize the data between systems to achieve an acceptable level of semantic interoperability (a job achieved using an HL7 interface engine, namely Corepoint Integration Engine) we’ll take the macro view and look at the jobs the industry needs to accomplish as we work toward widespread interoperability.
+Rather than get into the technical details of the tasks required to harmonize the data between systems to achieve an acceptable level of semantic interoperability (a job achieved using an HL7 interface engine, such as Lyniate Corepoint or Lyniate Rhapsody) we’ll take the macro view and look at the jobs the industry needs to accomplish as we work toward widespread interoperability.